 Prey aggression - driven by pleasure/seeking

 Prey aggression is a very concentrated, quiet and extremely intense form of instinctive (high intrinsic motivation) aggression aimed at catching and killing prey to consume.
-Through selective breeding, humans have influenced the prey drive and prey behavior sequence of dogs, resulting in differences within many dog breeds (i.e. border collies have been bred not to catch and kill, but only to stalk and stop prey from moving).
+Some argue that this is a behavior sequence/pattern which has been so strongly stored in the brain, that the emotional component is low or may even be lacking.
+They prefer to call it prey behavior instead of aggression and there may be good sense in this.
+Through selective breeding, humans have influenced the prey drive and prey behavior sequence of dogs, resulting in differences within many dog breeds (i.e. border collies have been bred not to catch and kill, but only to stalk and influence the movements of prey).

 Pathological aggression (disease)/impulsive aggression

 This is a rare type of aggression which is highly unpredictable and extremely impulsive, occurring completely at random (there are no clear triggers or context).
 A dysfunctional balance of hormones and/or neurotransmitters could be a cause, amongst other medical issues.
 For proper treatment, veterinary behaviorists are a necessity, as in most cases behavioral medication will be needed.